GeoBigData/gbdx-training/README.md

 8. Look for the strings called “Client ID” and “Client Secret.”
 These are the GBDX credentials you'll need later to set up Postman and gbdxtools to interact with GBDX APIs.

-## Install Python, Pip, and gbdxtools
+## Install gbdxtools
 gbdxtools is a pip-installable python package that allows one to easily access GBDX APIs to search the DigitalGlobe catalog, and order and process imagery.
-We recommend you install Anaconda, which will also install Python, Pip, Jupyter, and IPython for you.
-We will be demostrating the use of the gbdxtools Python libary via the provided Jupyter Notebook, although sample python code is also provided.
+Pre-requisites for installing gbdxtools are Python and Pip.
+We recommend you first install Anaconda, an open source Python distribution that simplifies package management.
+The Anaconda distribution also comes Pip, Jupyter, and Ipthon - all very useful packages for Python development using gbdxtools.
+Our gbdxtools tools are available as Jupyter Notebooks, but plain Python code is also provided.

-1. Install [Anaconda](https://jupyter.readthedocs.io/en/latest/install.html).
-If you choose not to install Anaconda, you will still need to install [Python](https://www.python.org) and [Pip](https://pip.pypa.io) before installing gbdxtools.
+1. Install [Anaconda](https://www.continuum.io/downloads)\*, and be sure to check the box that set Path values when prompted.

 2. install gbdxtools in the terminal using Pip.